TheNoobInventor/lego-ev3-segway/README.md

 The `relative_distance` ranges from `0` to `100`  while the `angle` is an approximate value of -`75` to `75` degrees between the sensor and beacon.
 If the tuple above returns `(None, None)`, this signifies that the beacon isn't detected by the infrared sensor.

-If the `relative_distance` is `None` (which also implies that `angle` is also `None`), the `yield` keyword is used to pass control to the main program loop.
-Otherwise, a Proportional(P) controller, a variant of a Proportional Integral Derivative (PID) controller, is utilized in calculating the `steering` value of the Action `namedtuple`.
-The `steering` value is the product of the P controller gain and the `angle_error`; which is the difference of `0` and the `angle`.
+From the chart, if the `relative_distance` is `None` (which also implies that `angle` is also `None`), the `yield` keyword is used to pass control to the main program loop.
+Otherwise, a Proportional(P) controller, a variant of the Proportional Integral Derivative (PID) controller, is utilized in calculating the `steering` value of the Action `namedtuple`.

 ```
 if relative_distance is not None:
   angle_error = 0 - angle
-  K_angle = 4
+  K_angle = 4 # controller gain
   steering = K_angle * angle_error
   action = Action(drive_speed=0, steering=steering)
   yield action
 ```

 The `drive_speed` is set to `0` in the newly formed Action.
-This action is passed to main program loop to calculate the motor output power required to reduce the angle between the segway and the beacon, by rotating the robot.
+This action is passed to main program loop to calculate the motor output power required to reduce the angle between the segway and the beacon, thus rotating the robot.

 As the robot rotates towards the beacon, if the `angle_error` is less than `10` degrees, a Proportional Derivative (PD) controller, is used to calculate the `drive_speed` value of a new Action.
 The `steering` value is `0` and the action is yielded to the main program loop to drive the robot forward towards the beacon.
 When the `relative_distance` between the robot and beacon is less than `10` the robot action `STOP` is yielded.
 This process is shown in the code snippet below.